 Grüner Veltliner – dry white wine.

-Gelber Muskateller – white wine with a distinct perfume smell.
+Gelber Muskateller – aromatic white wine.